Admiral Hon. Sir Victor Albert Stanley1

 Lt.-Col. Rt.
 Hon.
 Sir George Frederick Stanley was born on 14 October 1872.1 He was the son of Frederick Arthur Stanley, 16th Earl of Derby and Lady Constance Villiers.1 He married Lady Beatrix Taylour, daughter of Thomas Taylour, 3rd Marquess of Headfort and Emily Constantia Thynne, on 26 November 1903.1 He died on 1 July 1938 at age 65.1

-He fought in the Boer War between 1899 and 1900.1 He gained the rank of Lieutenant-Colonel in the service of the Royal Horse Artillery.1 He held the office of Member of Parliament (M.P.) for Preston between 1910 and 1922.1 He held the office of Parliamentary Private Secretary between 1912 and 1913, to the Leader of the Opposition.1 He held the office of Opposition Whip of the House of Commons between 1913 and 1914.1 He fought in the First World War, where he was mentioned in despatches twice.1 He held the office of Parliamentary Private Secretary between 1916 and 1917, to the Secretary of State for War.1 He was decorated with the award of the Officer, Order of the Crown of Belgium.1 He was decorated with the award of the Legion of Honour.1 He held the office of Government Whip of the House of Commons between 1919 and 1921.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).2 He held the office of Finance Secretary of the War Office in 1921.1 He held the office of Parliamentary Under-Secretary of State, Home Office between 1922 and 1923.1 He held the office of Parliamentary Secretary of State, Ministry of Pensions between 1924 and 1929.1 He held the office of Member of Parliament (M.P.) for East Willesden between 1924 and 1929.1 He held the office of Governor of Madras between 1929 and 1934.1 He was invested as a Knight Grand Commander, Order of the Star of India (G.C.S.I.).2 He was invested as a Privy Counsellor (P.C.).2 He was invested as a Knight Grand Commander, Order of the Indian Empire (G.C.I.E.).2 He held the office of Viceroy of India in 1934.1
+He fought in the Boer War between 1899 and 1900.1 He gained the rank of Lieutenant-Colonel in the Royal Horse Artillery.1 He held the office of Member of Parliament (M.P.) for Preston between 1910 and 1922.1 He held the office of Parliamentary Private Secretary between 1912 and 1913, to the Leader of the Opposition.1 He held the office of Opposition Whip of the House of Commons between 1913 and 1914.1 He fought in the First World War, where he was mentioned in despatches twice.1 He held the office of Parliamentary Private Secretary between 1916 and 1917, to the Secretary of State for War.1 He was awarded the Officer, Order of the Crown of Belgium.1 He was awarded the Chevalier, Ordre national de la Légion d'honneur.1 He held the office of Government Whip of the House of Commons between 1919 and 1921.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)2 He held the office of Finance Secretary of the War Office in 1921.1 He held the office of Parliamentary Under-Secretary of State, Home Office between 1922 and 1923.1 He held the office of Parliamentary Secretary of State, Ministry of Pensions between 1924 and 1929.1 He held the office of Member of Parliament (M.P.) for East Willesden between 1924 and 1929.1 He held the office of Governor of Madras between 1929 and 1934.1 He was appointed Knight Grand Commander, Order of the Star of India (G.C.S.I.)2 He was appointed Privy Counsellor (P.C.)2 He was appointed Knight Grand Commander, Order of the Indian Empire (G.C.I.E.)2 He held the office of Viceroy of India in 1934.1

 Child of Lt.-Col. Rt.
 Hon.
 Sir George Frederick Stanley and Lady Beatrix Taylour